-As identified in the Weaknesses and Threats section of the SWOT analysis, Chittenden County faces a number of economic challenges.
-In addition, the Chittenden County Multi-Jurisdictional All Hazards Mitigation Plan identifies two hazards facing the county's economy:
+As identified in the Weaknesses and Threats sections of the SWOT analysis, Chittenden County faces a number of economic challenges.
+In addition, the Chittenden County Multi-Jurisdictional All Hazards Mitigation Plan66 identifies two hazards facing the county's economy:

-- Economic Recession: While employment and property values have recovered strongly since the 2008 recession, Chittenden County could be affected by another national recession. - 2.
+- 1. Economic Recession: While employment and property values have recovered strongly since the 2008 recession, Chittenden County could be affected by another national recession. - 2.
 Major Employer Loss: The loss of a major employer, either through severe job cutbacks or outright closure, has the potential to dramatically increase unemployment and reduce property values due to out-migration of terminated employees or facilities closure

-To work towards greater resilience, and preparedness for the above hazards, the County CEDS is incorporated into the ECOS Plan as it requires more than traditional economic development activities alone.
-The State of Vermont CEDS states that any economic development activity that meets one or more of the following criteria increases economic resilience.
+Resilience and preparedness for the above hazards require more than traditional economic development.
+This CEDS is part of the ECOS Plan, and the full document outlines a number of steps to improve economic resilience.
+The State of Vermont CEDS states that any economic development activity that meets one or more of the following criteria increases economic resilience:67

 - 1. Embraces complexity

 - 2. Plans for change

 - 3. Expands opportunities

 - 4. Develops diverse relationships

-- Designs for learning
+- 5. Designs for learning

 - 6. Builds local and regional self-reliance